-In Virginia, VOSH is responsible for the enforcement of VOSH standards.
+In Virginia, VOSH is responsible for the enforcement of occupational safety and health standards.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of VOSH regulations are found.
 VOSH inspections may be the result of regular scheduling, imminent danger reports, fatalities, and worker complaints or referrals.
-Virginia law provides for mandatory penalties against private sector employers of up to \$14,270 for each serious violation and for optional penalties of up to \$14,270 for each other-than-serious violation.
-Penalties of up to \$14,270 per day may be proposed for failure to correct violations within the proposed time period.
-Also, any employer who willfully or repeatedly violates the law may be assessed penalties of up to \$142,691 for each such violation.
+Virginia law provides penalties, which are adjusted annually, ranging from \$0 to \$16,550 per violation for serious, other-than-serious, and posting requirement violations, and up to \$165,514 for willful or repeated violations, with a per-day penalty of \$16,550 for failure to abate.
+Other-than-serious violations issued to state and local government employers will not receive penalties.
 Criminal penalties are also provided for in the law.
 Any willful violation resulting in the death of an employee is punishable, upon conviction, by a fine of not more than \$70,000 or by imprisonment for not more than six months, or by both.
 Subsequent conviction of an employer after a first conviction doubles these maximum penalties.